-Wash away the grim
+Wash away the grime

 A shower is a real pleasure during summer and most of us take two daily, just to stay cool.
 Not only does it wash away the grime, odour and dirt from the day leaves you smelling oh so fresh.
 Bathers beware, too much showering can strip your body from all the normal, good bacteria and a shower that is far too hot puts you at risk of infection.
 Make sure you use a moisturising body wash such as Dove Triple Moisturising body wash or Alpha Keri Skin Hydrating Body Wash.

 Take care of your skin with light beauty products

 We use heavier moisturiser to combat dry skin throughout the winter, so it’s only natural that we would wear lighter alternatives in the summer to suit the changes in the temperature.
-Try to avoid a full coverage of makeup as it will only melt away or seep into your pores causing blemishes.
+Try to avoid a full coverage of makeup, as it will only melt away or seep into your pores causing blemishes.
 Instead, opt for tinted moisturisers that give your complexion that healthy summer glow.